SWOT Analysis for Restaurants

 What steps can you take, both today and along a longer time scale, to improve and grow your restaurant?
 How can you widen the appeal of your restaurant?
 How can you ensure that one-time diners become regulars?

-Tibetan sushi fusion may be new to your metro area and a lot of people may not be familiar with it or your restaurant.
+Tibetan sushi fusion may be new to your metro area and a lot of people may not be familiar with this unique type of food or your restaurant.
 How about a social media campaign?
-It’s comparatively cheap and enables you to connect with your customers.
+It’s comparatively cheap and enables you to connect with your customers and learn consumer behavior.

 Are there cultural events in the area where you can advertise or even serve up samples?

-Can you tweak the menu to include more options for people who don’t like or are allergic to fish?
+Can you tweak the menu to include more options for people who don’t like fish or who have other dietary preferences?
+These crucial decisions can give you a broader customer base and customer loyalty money can’t buy.

 Threats

 This may be the scariest part of the SWOT analysis process.
-Nobody likes thinking about threatening factors, but don’t let fear stop you from taking them seriously and addressing threats honestly.
+Nobody likes thinking about threatening factors, but don’t let fear stop you from taking potential threats seriously and addressing them honestly.

 Identifying threats enables you to quantify and qualify them and that enables you to understand them.
 And when you understand the threats posed?
 Well, then you manage them, mitigate them, or even eliminate them entirely!

 How many competing restaurants are there in your area and in your specific market?
-How do the prices and quality of their food and dining experience compare to yours?
+How do the food costs and quality of their food and dining experience compare to yours?
 From where do you source your ingredients and if something happened that constricted or cut off your supply chain, how easily can you pivot to new vendors?
 What’s the state of the economy as a whole?
-If a recession hits and business stumbles, do you have the cash reserves to survive for a few months or longer?
+If a recession hits and business stumbles, do you have the cash reserves to survive for a few months or longer, or will operational costs and market conditions simply take you out of the restaurant industry?

 In the case of our Tibetan sushi joint, let’s say that it’s highly successful and an enterprising competitor sets up shop across town.
 Is the quality of their food and the dining experience comparable to yours and if so, what are they pricing their fare at?

-What if your competitor offers services that you don’t like take-out or home delivery?
+What if your competitor offers services that you don’t like take-out or delivery services?

-What if your excellent head chef gets sick for an extended period of time or quits?
-How quickly could you line up a replacement?
+What if your excellent head chef gets sick for an extended period of time or quits, turning this internal strength and competitive advantage into a common threat?
+How quickly could you line up a replacement or train your culinary team to manage staff turnover?

 Performing a SWOT analysis: analysis of the data